* Driest January on record tied at Abilene, and 3rd driest January on record tied at San Angelo *

 At San Angelo Regional Airport, the average temperature for January was 45.8 degrees.
 This was 0.6 degrees below the normal average temperature of 46.4 degrees.
 Total precipitation for San Angelo was only a trace.
 This was 0.93 inches below the normal of 0.93 inches.
 This tied with 4 other years (1912, 1914, 1959 and 1971) for the 3rd driest January on record.
 A trace of snowfall was recorded at San Angelo in January.

 In January, a number of arctic airmass intrusions into the United States occurred during the month, and west-central Texas was affected by very cold air on three separate occasions.

 These occasions were marked by strong cold frontal passages, which occurred during the overnight of the 4th and 5th, in the early morning hours of the 23rd, and on the early morning of the 27th.
-Following these cold frontal passages, sharply cold air invaded the region, and was accompanied by brisk north or northeast winds.
+Following these cold frontal passages, sharply colder air invaded the region, and was accompanied by brisk north or northeast winds.

 Table 1 (below) has a summary of the lowest wind chill values, coldest daytime high temperatures, and coldest early morning low temperatures which occurred with each of these 3 events.

 |Lowest Wind Chill Values||Coldest Daytime Temperatures||Coldest Low Temperatures|